princehope/Noxim-Modification/README.md

 # Noxim-Modification
-Look for help on how to creat central controller for radio-hubs in WiNoC
+Look for help on how to create central controller for radio-hubs in WiNoC